-On Wednesday, Facebook did something it rarely does: it removed a government video for violating its standards.
+Facebook just did something it rarely does: It removed a government video for violating the platform's standards.

-The tech giant removed an anti-migrant video posted by the chief of staff to Hungarian Prime Minister Viktor Orbán.
-Facebook said the video, which claimed immigrants had pushed “white Christians” out of parts of Vienna, making it “dirtier” and “poorer,” had violated its user policy by attacking people based on their racial, ethnic or religious identity.
+The tech giant on Wednesday removed an anti-migrant video posted by the chief of staff to Hungarian Prime Minister Viktor Orbán.
+Facebook said the video, which claimed immigrants had pushed “white Christians” out of parts of Vienna, making it “dirtier” and “poorer,” had violated its user policy by attacking people based on their racial, ethnic, or religious identity.

-Andrew Stoehlein, European media director for Human Rights Watch called it “a perfectly defensible move” given the far right Fidesz party’s history of engaging in “the vilest fear-mongering and hate-mongering to try to boost their political position.”
+Andrew Stroehlein, European media director for Human Rights Watch, called it “a perfectly defensible move” given the far-right Fidesz party’s history of engaging in “the vilest fearmongering and hate-mongering to try to boost their political position.”

 But Facebook’s decision didn’t last long.
-Just a few hours later the video was back up and sharing on the platform.
-The tech giant justified their reversal as a matter of public interest.
-Put simply: “It was newsworthy,” the company told VICE News.
+Just a few hours later the video was back up and being shared on the platform.
+The tech giant justified its reversal as a matter of public interest.
+“It was newsworthy,” the company told VICE News.

 “Facebook must be clearer about its own definitions of ‘hate content’ and ‘extremism.’”

 The flip-flop highlighted Facebook’s continued struggle to enforce its standards in fraught political environments and countries ruled by authoritarian governments.
-In the last 12 months Facebook has found itself at the center of one political crisis after the other: It has been lambasted for its role in Russia’s 2016 U.S. election meddling campaign; its failure to stop the spread of fake news and the promotion of ethnic violence in Myanmar; and allegations of propping up a dictator in Cambodia.
+In the past 12 months, Facebook has found itself at the center of one political crisis after another: It's been lambasted for its role in Russia’s 2016 U.S. election meddling campaign; its failure to stop the spread of fake news and the promotion of ethnic violence in Myanmar; and for allegedly propping up a dictator in Cambodia.
 Most recently, the service was temporarily blocked by the Sri Lankan government over fears it was being used to foment ethnic violence.

-Facebook’s confused response to the latest incident of hate speech highlights the struggle the company is facing as it is increasingly used by political groups the world over to amplify their message, said Nikita Malik, Director of the Centre for the Response to Radicalization and Terrorism at The Henry Jackson Society.
+Facebook’s confused response to the latest incident of hate speech highlights the company's struggle as it's increasingly used by political groups worldwide to amplify their message, said Nikita Malik, director of the Centre for the Response to Radicalization and Terrorism at the Henry Jackson Society.